 None of the accounts in the default images provided by CSC have password login enabled.
 In these images, you can utilize sudo without a password.
 If accounts that do not have root access are needed, they need to be created separately.

 Connect to a machine using the Pouta virtual console

 The web interface includes a console tool that you can use to login to your virtual machine directly.
-However, when using CSC provided images, using the console requires you to create a user account with a password into the virtual machine.
+However, when using CSC-provided images, using the console requires you to create a user account with a password for the virtual machine.

-You can open a console session by clicking Console from the instance dropdown menu:
+You can open a console session by clicking Console in the instance dropdown menu:

-To input text into the console click the grey bar as shown:
+To input text in the console, click the grey bar:

-Umlaut *characters don't work in the virtual console for most keymaps.
+Umlaut characters do not work in the virtual console for most keymaps.